streaver/vue-preferences/README.md

   ...mapPreferences(["translatedTo", "isZoomed"])
 ```

-is great because you can declare as many preferences as you need with just one
-single line and internally this is no other thing than doing:
+is great because you can declare as many preferences as you need with just one single line and internally this is just the same as doing:

 ```js
   translatedTo: preference('translatedTo'),
   isZoomed: preference('isZoomed')
 ```

-*Does it make more sense now?*
+*Does it make more sense now?* - Cool!
-\- Cool!

-Hang on, but... ¿Is there a way to pass my custom options to each preference if
-I declare them as an array?
+Hang on, but...
+Is there a way to pass my custom options to each preference if I declare them as an array?

 \- I'm sorry, you can't.
-You **can't provide custom options** to each preference,
-but we have good news!!
-We also added support to `The Object Way`, remember we
-had mentioned this before.
+You **can't provide custom options** to each preference, but we have good news!
+We also added support to the _Object_ way, remember we had mentioned this before.
 Let's see how to use it.

-#### The Object Way
+#### The Object way

-By using `the object way` you are allowed to create both multiple `preferences`
-and also provide custom options to each preference (such as: `defaultValue`)
-at the same time.
+By using the _Object_ way you are allowed to create both multiple preferences and also provide custom options to each preference (such as `defaultValue`) at the same time.

 Let's see how to do it: